Staff at Westerings Primary Academy believe that home learning (homework) is important for the following reasons:-

 There are opportunities for learning at home that do not exist at school, for example at home, children can work one-to-one with an adult.

-Taking work home for parents/carers to support helps to develop a partnership between the school and home and helps parents/carers to be informed and up-to-date with what their child is doing in school.
+Completing work at home helps to develop a partnership between the school and home and helps parents/carers to be informed and up-to-date with the expectation/standard of what their child is doing in school.

 Children are helped to develop the confidence and self-discipline to study on their own and be responsible for their own learning.